Reshma-1986/Vatican_city-map/README.md

 - All layers and styles were configured using the QGIS2Web plugin.
 - Ensure file paths remain relative when hosting.
+- The legend for elevetion is added by manually coding into QGIS generated HTML file.
+- The boundary, buildings are dowloaded via Qucik OSM plugin.
+- The elevation data is from Open Topography DEM Dowloader plugin.

 ##  Author